sachugowda/Day5-CodingBootcamps-PS/README.md

 output: <br>
  2<br>

-<h2> Problem 1: ou will be given a string 'str'.
+<h2> Problem 2: you will be given a string 'str'.
 Your task is to reverse 'str' and print it.</h2>

 Example<br>
 input:<br>